 Pros and Cons of the guard

 Another useful aspect of the guard is the fact he can defend his body shot by tucking his chin and dipping his arms in.
-Or even just taking a small half step back to reduce the impact.
+Or even just taking a small half-step back to reduce the impact.

 Like with everything, there are cons to using the high guard to block shots depending on where they are in the ring and when you use it.
 It also actively can encourage your opponent to go on the offensive.
-But the good thing for David is that he versatile with his guard.
+But the good thing for David is that he is versatile with his guard.

 Benavidez will also make good use of the guard not just from blocking, but his very good use of parrying and catching shots.